 Orlando Interior Design and Real Estate Services Based out of our Lake Mary Design Center and Orlando Locations

-Interior Designer Products & Services
+Orlando Interior Designer Products & Services

-Our Lake Mary interior design center features a variety of fabric and wallpaper vendors exclusive to the trade such as Stout, Duralee, Kasmir Fabrics, Clarke & Clarke, Maxwell, Fabricut, Michaels Textiles, Romo, Thibaut, RM Coco, York Wallcoverings, Wallfab, Gianti Fabrics, Carol Fabrics, Romo, Phillip Jeffries and Seabrook to name a few.
+Our Lake Mary Interior Design center features a variety of fabric and wallpaper vendors exclusive to the trade such as Stout, Duralee, Kasmir Fabrics, Clarke & Clarke, Maxwell, Fabricut, Michaels Textiles, Romo, Thibaut, RM Coco, York Wallcoverings, Wallfab, Gianti Fabrics, Carol Fabrics, Romo, Phillip Jeffries and Seabrook to name a few.

 We have a professional approach and take pride in our work, as a result each project is enjoyable for years to come.
 View our media page for a list of publications that renown Orlando Interior Designer Erika Benfield has been featured in.